nev-r/bungie-api-scaffold/README.md

 ⚠️ :) at some point vscode may start to complain :) ⚠️
 because it's still using its outdated typescript 4.
-ctrl+shift+p, select typescript version, use workspace version.
+ctrl+shift+p, "select typescript version", use workspace version.

 <hr/>
 <hr/>

-original vite README below:
+original vite README below, regarding this base app template:

 # React + TypeScript + Vite